 Events can be carbon neutral too: what is involved

 Running a carbon neutral event involves an initial scoping session with our team.
 Typically your organisation collates the data post event.
 Pangolin’s team then calculates the carbon footprint and provides the results in a spreadsheet or table.
-We recommend that you offset your event in line with NCOS.
+We recommend that you offset your event in line with Climate Active.
 This means you or your organisation purchases certified carbon credits to offset the event’s carbon emissions.

 We also help with advice and supply of the credits.
 Ours is a fully transparent process; with credits and serial numbers listed on a publicly accessible registry, assigned to you or your organisation.
 We also provide a carbon credit certificate, which is beneficial as proof of action, and for marketing and promotional purposes.
 Talk to us about holding a sustainable event.
 Your attendees will notice.

-Certified Carbon Neutral: what more is involved
+Certified carbon neutral: what more is involved

 - Contact us about your event.